Alexandra Popp: International career

-Popp missed the UEFA Women's Euro 2017 tournament due to injury.
-The loss of a key player like her reasonably impacted Germany's performance, as they lost in the quarter-finals to Denmark.
+Alexandra missed the UEFA Women's Euro 2017 tournament due to a meniscus and lateral ligament injury.
+The loss of such a key player like her reasonably impacted Germany's performance, as they lost in the quarter-finals to Denmark.

-She was the captain of the German squad for the 2019 FIFA Women's World Cup.
-She played every minute of the group stage and scored a header against South Africa.
-She made her 100th appearance for Germany on 22 June 2019 against Nigeria in the round of 16, where she also scored the opening goal.
+In February 2019, Popp was named the new captain of the German women's national team.
+She captained the German squad at the 2019 FIFA Women's World Cup.
+Popp played every minute of the group stage and scored a header against South Africa.
+She made her 100th appearance for Germany on 22 June 2019, against Nigeria in the Round of 16, where she also scored the opening goal.